LAVA-LAB/ipomdp_cvx/README.md

 # upomdp_cvx
-Robust policies for uPOMDPs via CCP and SCP methods
+Robust policies for uPOMDPs via CCP and SCP methods.

+This repo contains the implementations of the IJCAI and AAAI papers.